-Professor Peters (BA Yale, PhD Princeton, JD Columbia) specializes in a number of fields, traversing traditional period divisions: law and humanities; drama, theatre, and performance; and film and comparative media.
-Her most recent book, Law as Performance: Theatricality, Spectatorship, and the Making of Law in Ancient, Medieval, and Early Modern Europe is forthcoming from Oxford University Press (spring 2022).
+Professor Peters (BA Yale, PhD Princeton, JD Columbia) specializes in a number of fields that traverse traditional period divisions: law and humanities; drama, theatre, and performance; and film and comparative media.
+Her most recent book is Law as Performance: Theatricality, Spectatorship, and the Making of Law in Ancient, Medieval, and Early Modern Europe (Oxford University Press, 2022).
 Previous publications include Theatre of the Book: Print, Text, and Performance in Europe 1480-1880 (Oxford University Press, 2000) (winner of the ACLA's Harry Levin Prize, English Association's Beatrice White Award, and honorable mention from ASTR for the best book in theatre history), Women's Rights, Human Rights: International Feminist Perspectives (co-edited, Routledge, 1995), Congreve, the Drama, and the Printed Word (Stanford UP, 1990), and numerous articles on comparative media, the history of drama and performance, and the cultural history of law.
 She has taught at Harvard, Stanford, and the University of Siena, and been the recipient of fellowships from the Guggenheim Foundation, Fulbright Foundation, American Philosophical Society, American Council of Learned Societies, Humboldt Foundation, and the Harvard University and Folger Libraries.
 At Columbia, she currently serves as Co-Chair of the Theatre Ph.D.
 Program, has served as Associate Chair of the English Department, and was the Founding Director of the Columbia College Human Rights Program.
 She is currently working on a book on the ethics and politics of law as media spectacle (policing, trials, and punishment).